 - Understand what HTML stands for and it’s purpose

-- Know how to identify and use attributes for appropriate elements
+- Identify and use attributes for appropriate elements

 HTMLHyperText Markup Language